Equivariant K-theory and Higher Chow Groups of Schemes: Equivariant -theory with finite coefficients

-of the algebraic and topological $G$-theory and an induction on the number of irreducible components reduces the problem to the case when $X$ is irreducible.
-We alert the reader here that the case of $i = d-1, d-2$ needs a more careful use of snake lemma in the above diagram but causes no trouble.
+of the algebraic and topological $G$-theories and an induction on the number of irreducible components reduces the problem to the case when $X$ is irreducible.
+We alert the reader here that the case $i = d-1, d-2$ needs a more careful use of snake lemma in the above diagram but causes no trouble.

-If $X$ is irreducible, there exists a dense open subset $U \subset X$ which is smooth and hence the complement $Z = X - U$ has dimension smaller than $d$.
-The diagram ~\ref{eqn:OQL} above and induction on dimension together with the lemma for the smooth case completes the proof. \end{proof}
+If $X$ is irreducible, there exists a dense open subset $U \subset X$ which is smooth and hence the complement $Z = X \setminus U$ has dimension smaller than $d$.
+The diagram ~\eqref{eqn:OQL} above and induction on dimension together with the smooth case finish the proof. \end{proof}

 We recall the following construction before we prove the next result.
-If $G$ is a linear algebraic group acting trivially on a variety $X$, let ${Coh}_X$ (resp. ${Coh}^G_X$) denote the abelian category of coherent (resp. $G$-equivariant coherent) ${\sO}_X$-modules.
+If $G$ is a linear algebraic group acting trivially on a scheme $X$, let ${Coh}_X$ (resp. ${Coh}^G_X$) denote the abelian category of coherent (resp. $G$-equivariant coherent) ${\sO}_X$-modules.
 Then there is a natural exact functor ${Coh}_X \to {Coh}^G_X$ by letting $G$ act trivially on a coherent sheaf $\sF$.
 This gives a natural map of spectra $G_*(X) \xrightarrow{f} G^G_*(X)$.
 Since $G^G_*(X)$ is a module spectrum over the representation ring $R(G)$, we obtain a natural map